nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Deleting a task: `delete`
 Deletes an existing task in DearJim.
-This will remove them from the storage. <br>
+This will remove it from the storage. <br>
 Format: `delete INDEX`
 > You can `delete` multiple tasks using a single command by entering the indexes of the tasks you want to delete, separating each index with a space.